1. Answers

 2. Deploy the zotero helm chart on AWS EKS

-How do I deploy the zotero helm chart on AWS EKS?
+How Do I Deploy the Zotero Helm Chart on AWS EKS?

-• @pulumi/aws for AWS resources.
+• @pulumi/aws for managing AWS resources.

 • @pulumi/eks for creating and managing the EKS cluster.